pigatron-industries/xen_octasource/README.md

 ## Modes

-There are various modes which can be cycled through by pressing the mode switch.
+There are various modes which can be cycled through by pressing the mode switch, and submodes can be cycled using a rotary encoder.

 ### 1 Phased